Veriqloud/ubqc_squidasm/README.md

 - Quantum State Teleportation implementation doesn't teleport the state 100% accurately, probably being the reason for the algorithm to fail at times.
 This is coherent with the fact that the more computational qubits we need, the more qubits we have to teleport and the higher the chance of failure becomes.

 ## 6. Referenecs
-[1] Universal Blind Quantum Computation, Kashefi et al. 2009
+[1] "Universal Blind Quantum Computation", Kashefi et al. 2009

 [2] Original Compiler: https://github.com/quantumprotocolzoo/protocols/tree/master/UBQC

+[3] "The Measurement Calculus", Kashefi et al. 2007